NSTechBytes/rainsyntax/README.md

 ## Contribution 🤝

-Feel free to contribute to the development of RainSyntax Theme!
+Feel free to contribute to the development of RainSyntax!
 Follow these steps:

 1. Fork this repository.
 2. Clone the forked repository to your local machine.